Updated: Jul 25

 And finally we explore why the benefits of children, even older students, learning through play are becoming ever more apparent, to the point where it should be considered a fundamental right for every person.
 Through play, young and old learn to organise, collaborate, lead and innovate, developing lifelong skills for success not only for the individual, but the societies in which they inhabit.
 However, research shared via the World Economic Forum indicates that over-scheduling of children's free time and overuse of technology are contributing to the majority children in the US spending less time playing, with less time spent outside than maximum security prisoners.

 In addition, due to highly structured learning and test-based assessment, many children globally do not have the opportunity to develop fundamentally important human skills through play at school, and it may mean the difference between getting a job or not ten years from now.
 There appears to be a lot of resistance within learning communities to the idea of play-based learning, and that play is not something that should be taken seriously.

 How can we start a conversation with our teachers, families and policy makers about how necessary play is, not only from a wellbeing perspective but for the development of fundamental skills?
 How do we open eyes to how work is changing, what skills will be needed, and how play develops these?
 How do we make system-wide change happen?

-That's it for this week - for regular updates and articles follow our Facebook Page.
-Please don't forget to comment on our articles and posts - we want to share ideas, critical thought and constructive feedback.
+That's it for this week - please don't forget to comment on our articles and posts - we want to share ideas, critical thought and constructive feedback.